-Our services identify, develop and test internal controls and policies.
-Control reviews are created and implemented to address management objectives ranging from cost recovery, to application and infrastructure controls.
-We seek to highlight significant exposures and recommend potential solutions for risk mitigation.
+ParadoxWeb identifies, develops and tests internal controls and policies.
+Reviews are created and implemented to address your objectives ranging from cost recovery, to application and infrastructure controls.
+We highlight significant exposures and recommend solutions to mitigate risk.

-IT audits encompass review and evaluation of automated information processing systems, related non-automated processes and the interfaces among them.
-We gather information and do some planning to gain an understanding of the existing internal control structure.
-IT auditors needs to identify five items:
+Information technology auditors gather information and do some planning to gain an understanding of the existing internal control structure.

 - Knowledge of business and industry

 - Recent financial information

 To gain an understanding of the existing Internal Control Structure, information technology auditors needs to identify:

 - Control environment and procedures

 - Equate total risk